“[What information consumes is] the attention of its recipients. Hence a wealth of information creates a poverty of

 They convince us to go back to our mindless consumption of strategically managed information and dysfunctional entertainment.
 They assure us we can see snippets of easily digestible pabulum on popular news shows or websites when we have the time.

 Actually, an overabundance of improperly organized information CAN (as opposed to “does”) lead to a poverty of attention.
 This is the cleverness shown by the corporate powers as they’ve switched gears in their Dumbing Down Plan.
 Previously, the strategy was simply to conceal the (most critical) information from the masses and release enough to allow the majority of the population to think that they are informed.
-In the age of the internet, since it’s easier to come across important information, they’ve enhanced their stategy by flooding the internet with a (potential) wealth of information without an intelligently thought out way of organizing it.
-People become overwhelmed with the sheer number of sources of raw information and, when they find summaries which are more easily digested, they feast on disingenuously worded propaganda which fits neatly into the very well thought out indoctrination process (as well as into the belief system the individual reader has invested so much time and energy into).
+In the age of the internet, since it’s easier to come across important information, they’ve enhanced their strategy by flooding the internet with a (potential) wealth of information without an intelligently thought out way of organizing it.
+People become overwhelmed with the sheer number of sources of raw information and, when they find summaries which are more easily digested, they feast on disingenuously worded propaganda which fits neatly into the very well thought out indoctrination process (as well as into the belief system the individual reader has invested so much time and energy in).
 It is one tool which, when coupled with the immensely successful technique of shortening attention spans with video games, moronic movies and television and the cleverly designed soundbite/talking point system of disseminating what passes for news, is extremely effective in preventing a majority of the masses from seeing through the smokescreens and discovering the true agenda of our corporate masters.

 Of course, this is just one opinion in a society full of opinions, many of which either conform to the state religion of Consumerism or are convenient avenues of dissent that merely scratch the surface of what’s wrong in modern society and allow a certain amount of anger at the powers that be.
 It helps release just enough frustration to prevent the desperately needed revolution that would free the human race from its self-induced bondage of mental slavery.